 Our website is not intended for children and other than in connection with a booking, we do not knowingly collect data relating to children.

 It is important that the personal data we hold about you is accurate and current, therefore please keep us informed of any changes to your personal data.

-Our website may include links to third-party websites, plug-ins and applications.
+Our website may include links to and from third-party websites, plug-ins and applications.
 By clicking on these links or enabling connections you may be allowing third parties to collect or share your personal data.
 We have no control over these third-party websites, plug-ins or applications and are not responsible for their privacy policies, therefore you should also read their privacy policies to understand what personal data they collect about you and how they use it.